John Hill (Texas politician)

-John Luke Hill Jr. (October 9, 1923 – July 9, 2007) was an American lawyer, Democratic politician, and judge.
-He is the only person to have served as Secretary of State of Texas, Texas Attorney General, and Chief Justice of the Texas Supreme Court.
+John Luke Hill Jr. (October 9, 1923 – July 9, 2007) was an American lawyer, politician, and judge who served as the chief justice of the Texas Supreme Court from 1985 to 1988.
+A member of the Democratic Party, he served as the 69th secretary of state of Texas from 1966 to 1968 and the 45th attorney general of Texas from 1973 to 1979.
+Hill is the only person to have held all three offices.

 Early life

 He was born in Breckenridge, the seat of Stephens County to the west of Fort Worth, to Mr. and Mrs. John Luke Hill, Sr. He grew up in Kilgore in Gregg County near the East Texas oil fields.

 Career

 Legal career

 After attending Kilgore College, Hill received his undergraduate degree from the University of Texas in Austin, Texas, where he was a member of the Texas Cowboys.
 In 1947, he earned an LL.B., graduating with honors, from the University of Texas School of Law.
 Hill was admitted to the Texas bar the same year and went to work for a small law firm in Houston which gave him experience in trial work.
 In 1951, he founded his own Houston-based firm specializing in plaintiff's trial work.
 He was considered one of the top lawyers in Texas.

 Hill won $3.5 million from Lockheed and $8.5 million from Braniff in lawsuits during the early 1960s.
 He was known for mastering his brief and for his down-to-earth style as an advocate.